Memorial Day weekend draws crowds and triggers warnings

 Repubican Gov. Mike DeWine of Ohio, who has been targeted by such demonstrations, insisted the precautions should not be a partisan issue.

-“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
+“This is not about politics.
+This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
 “Its been very clear what the studies have shown, you wear the mask not to protect yourself so much as to protect others.”

-Meanwhile, in Maryland, several state lawmakers, religious leaders and others are appealing a federal judge’s refusal to strike down a stay-at-home order and other restrictions that Republican Gov. Larry Hogan imposed.

-The 4th U.S. Circuit Court of Appeals opened a docket for the case on Friday after a federal judge denied an attempt to block Hogan’s order.
-The governor lifted the stay-at-home order effective May 15, but many hard-hit counties extended their own orders.

-For the first time in months, the faithful gathered in St. Peter’s Square for the traditional Sunday papal blessing, but they kept their distance from one another.
-Some 2,000 Muslims gathered for Eid al-Fitr prayers at a sports complex in a Paris suburb, spaced 1 meter (3 feet) apart and wearing masks.
+For the first time in months, the faithful gathered in the Vatican’s St. Peter’s Square for the traditional Sunday papal blessing, but they kept their distance from one another.
+Some 2,000 Muslims gathered for Eid al-Fitr prayers at a sports complex in the Paris suburb of Levallois-Perret, spaced 1 meter apart and wearing masks.

 Beachside communities in England urged Londoners and others to stay away after rules were eased to allow people to drive any distance for exercise or recreation.
 The southern coastal city of Brighton said: “Wish you were here — but not just yet.”
 Wales kept up its “Later” tourism campaign, reminding people that its hotels, restaurants and tourist sites are still closed.